rsmp-nordic/tlc_programming/overview.md

 Controller --> Lamps
 ```

+Programs can be created with any suitable editor, and then deployed to the controller.

 To run a a program, other configurations must be present on the controller. including:
 - regional configurations, e.g. red-yellow times
 - intersection configurations, e.g. signal groups and their conflict matrix